texne/proficiency.cs.illinois.edu/index.md

 <!--- -->
 CS proficiency exams will be given again at mid-semester.
 <!--- -->
-Exams will be given remotely.
+Exams will be given remotely and proctored over Zoom.
 <!--- -->
 You do not need to travel back to campus to take any CS proficiency exam.
 </p>